-In addition to being near the population center of the United States, Urshan College is located near the population center of the United Pentecostal Church International.
+In addition to being near the population center of the United States, the Urshan College campus is located near the population center of the United Pentecostal Church International.
 The St. Louis region is home to numerous United Pentecostal and other Apostolic churches of various sizes.
 These afford involvement in virtually any type of church situation for students from diverse Apostolic backgrounds.
-The World Evangelism Center (WEC), the general headquarters of the United Pentecostal Church International, is less than ten minutes from the Urshan campus.
-Urshan includes both the undergraduate school (Urshan College) and Urshan Graduate School of Theology, the nation's only accredited Apostolic seminary.
+The World Evangelism Center (WEC), the general headquarters of the United Pentecostal Church International, is less than ten minutes' drive from the Urshan campus.
+The campus houses both the undergraduate school (Urshan College) and Urshan Graduate School of Theology, the nation's only accredited Apostolic seminary.

 The Urshan campus is located in Florissant, Missouri, in the northwestern part of the Saint Louis metropolitan area.
-Florissant is one of the oldest settlements in the state of Missouri.
-Its first village government was established in 1786.
-"Fleurissant" was a typical French village with a village commons surrounded by shared fields.
-French was still the predominant language as late as 1889.
-Today, Florissant is a thriving community of over 50,000 people with a reputation for being "warm and friendly."
+Florissant is one of the oldest settlements in the state of Missouri and is today a thriving community of over 50,000 people with a reputation for being warm and friendly.
+Florissant is ranked in the top 100 best places to live in the United States (Money Magazine 2012).